edmundeisenberg/transcript2sub/README.md

 Transcript Registration:

 This function specifically accounts for the HTML formatting of OHR interview transcripts as found here: *** FIND***

+The word-grouping algorithm is roughly the following:
+1. test one
+2. test two
+3. test three

 <code>

 	$("#submit_transcript").click(function () {